InHouse-Banana/DS_NanoDegree_Final/README.md

 6. add_friend: number of friends added
 7. avg_songs_played: average number of songs listened per session
 8. gender: gender

+Resulting in a dataframe with barely 192 full rows/unique accounts.

 Then a pipeline was introduced to perform feature scaling (using a standard scaler) and then model fitting using CV without any parameters to try.
 In this step, he metric used to determine a model's fit was Accuracy and F1, due to the imbalance in the output classes (churned vs not churned)